 This course surveys the major concepts in assessment, including the social, legal, and ethical issues involved in construction, selection, administration, scoring, and interpretation of psychological tests.
 Students will be introduced to the major categories of assessment instruments and to representative instruments in each category.
-A grade of B or better is required for School Psychology students to progress to CNSL 615.
-Lab fee applies.
+A grade of B or better is required for School Psychology students to progress to SPSY 615.

-CNSL 612 Psychotherapy with Borderline Personality3
+CNSL 612 Psychotherapy with Borderline Personality..
+3